Atlanta Developer Takes on Mixed-Use Development Next to Braves’ New Baseball Stadium

-By Jim Croce, Multifamily Executive
+By Brian Croce, Multifamily Executive

 After years of discussions with elected officials in and around Atlanta, the city’s Major League Baseball team, the Braves, announced plans to leave the city proper in 2013.
 The Braves had closed on a new site 12 miles away in Cobb County, Ga.
 But the team’s lease at its now former home, Turner Field, ended after the 2016 season.
 So in order for the Braves’ new ballpark to be ready by April 2017, construction had to move quickly.

 The Braves didn’t want to build just a ballpark, however; the team had big plans to build a destination: one that included a mixed-use development next door to the stadium featuring residential and commercial development, offices, and entertainment venues.

 The Braves put out an RFP asking developers to come up with a plan that encompassed each facet of the mixed-use development.
 Thirty-six development teams responded from across the country, but ultimately it was the hometown team of Pollack Shores, which would handle the residential side; Pope & Land Enterprises (offices); and Fuqua Development (retail), that won the proposal, in 2015.

 From there, it was a sprint to finish the ballpark and nearly all of the mixed-use development by spring 2017.
 The stadium, SunTrust Park, and the mixed-use development, Home at The Battery, opened this year, although work continues on the mixed-use side.
 But getting to this point has been no easy feat.
 Home at The Battery includes three luxury apartment buildings, which together comprise more than 530 units.
 The total price tag for the entire development, ballpark included, tops $700 million, according to Pollack Shores.